Philangr/python-mysql-quickstart-rename/README.md

 ### 4. Set up the python Virtual Environment (lets you run an isolated version of python from the terminal)

 Open your bash terminal, and navigate to this repo's home directory.
-Run this command `python3 -m venv my_sandbox_env`
+Run this command `python -m venv my_sandbox_env`

 If you got no errors, you now have a python environment set up on your local machine.
 If bash does not recognize "python3" your python installation did not work.
 Try rebooting your terminal before debugging.